Havelex/proto-portfolio/src/markdown/NisiVeritas.md

 itself.
 Whatever may be the origin of the **Gyat**, its integrity was recognized by everyone, regardless of believes.

-This was the evidence that every live religion hopes for, to prove that they are the _true_ one and that the other ones where all _wrong_.
+This is the kind evidence that live religion hopes for, to prove that they are the _true_ one and that the other ones where all _wrong_.
 However, simply proving the other religions wrong wasn't enough.
 Many people converted to **Skibidism**, as they deemed the **Gyat** as sufficient proof that this was the true religion.
 Nevertheless, there were yet countless others who would not give up